Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 	Creates a new instance.

-#### The difference between [Strategy](docs/Strategy.md) and [Component](docs/Component.md)

-Both patterns abstract behavior, but their focus is different, and they are often used together.

-- Strategy Pattern

-	- Abstracts behavior, allowing the target’s behavior to be switched.

-	- Focuses on the abstraction of behavior.

-- Component Pattern

-	- Uses a composition of components to give the target concrete behavior.

-	- Focuses on the capabilities of the target.

-The behaviors within components can be implemented using the [Strategy Pattern](docs/Strategy.md), and components themselves can also be implemented using the [Strategy Pattern](docs/Strategy.md).

-In Unity, the `Collider` is an example of a `Component` implemented in the form of a [Strategy Pattern](docs/Strategy.md).

 #### The difference between [Type Object](docs/TypeObject.md) and [Flyweight Pattern](docs/Flyweight.md)

 Both patterns involve separating an object’s data.